precision-sustainable-ag/.github/.github/ISSUE_TEMPLATE/epic_template.md

 ---
 name: Epic Template
-about: This template is used for creating new epics in PSA Planning
+about: This template is used for creating new epics in PSA Planning.
+Link all tasks as sub issues on epics.

 ---